juliesymons/juliesymons/GettingStarted.md

 It can also be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/fields/Counter.scala) and at this location  in your IDE: `./cct-tutorial/src/scala/tutorial/libcog/fields/Counter.scala`.

-This program defines one field, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
-It uses the feedback operator `<==` to increment itself by 1 with each clock tick or step.
+This program defines one *tensor field*, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
+It uses the feedback *operator* `<==` to increment itself by 1 with each clock tick or step.
+And it is wrapped into a *compute graph*.

 This next figure shows `Counter` running in the visual debugger.